theochem/horton/doc/user_integration_grids.rst

 If you are not familiar with the ``obasis`` and ``dm_full`` objects, please refer to :ref:`user_molecularham_basis` and :ref:`user_hf_dft`, respectively.
-Note that the density matrix can also be loaded from a file instead of being computed by Horton.
+Note that the density matrix can also be loaded from a file instead of being computed by HORTON.
 This is demonstrated in an example at the end of this section.

 First, one must evaluate the integrand on all the points of the integration grid.